nhayward/book-light-editorial/pages/04.testimonials/_testimonials/boxes.md

     -
         package: false
         content: "><span class=\"first-character\">C</span>arly understood exactly what I was looking for and accommodated both my needs and budget.
 Her manuscript assessment allowed me to focus on the weakest points of my story so I could determine the best use of my time and energy as I tackled further editing rounds.
 During the process, she was responsive and very encouraging.\n\n-Clara MacCarald, Romance and Young Adult author\n"
+    -
+        package: false
+        content: "><span class=\"first-character\">C</span>arly is absolutely amazing and I can't recommend her enough.
+It was my first time doing a developmental edit for a book and I wasn't sure how useful it would be, but the thorough read and input from Carly was invaluable to making my story better.
+I used the Neon Indie Bundle and having the edits looked at twice really gave me peace of mind that the changes I'd made were the right ones.
+Carly gives the perfect balance of praise and constructive feedback through detailed assessments.
+I can't wait to work with her again.\n\n-Laura Catherine, author of _Enemies to Booksellers_ "
 routable: false
 visible: false
 title: 'Testimonial Boxes'